California Payment Bonds

 What is a Surety Payment Bond?

 A payment bond is a specific kind of surety bond that guarantees subcontractors, laborers, and material suppliers are paid according to the terms of a contract.
 You’ll often see payment bonds required for a contractor bidding on public projects or a general contractor requiring them from their subcontractors.

 Payment bonds are sometimes thought of as being like insurance, but there are key differences.
-For example, payment bonds don’t protect the contractor that purchases them.
-The bond benefits your subcontractor, labor, and suppliers in case they aren’t paid.
+For example, they don’t protect the contractor that purchases them.
+The bond benefits your subcontractors, laborers, and suppliers in case they aren’t paid.
 When and if that occurs, they can make a claim on the bond.
 If the bond company is required to pay a claim, they would then look to their contractor (called the principal) to reimburse them.

-Applying for payment bonds involves surety companies determining whether you have the experience and financial capability to complete a construction project.
+Applying for a payment bond involves surety companies determining whether you have the experience and financial capability to complete a construction project.
 The specifics aspects of the process depend on the size of the bonds you need, but always involve two primary areas of investigation:

 The Contractor’s Experience